xmppo/node-xmpp-bosh/README.md

 3. **stream-added**: Emitted when the backend server starts a new XMPP stream for the client.

+4. **stream-restarted**: Emitted when the backend server restarts an existing XMPP stream for the client.

 ### Custom attributes on BOSH streams